mattfreed/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

-      Yes, it is on the pcb board.
+      Yes, it is on the pcb board shown in the images above.
 Inside the computer it is analyzing the wifi signal received and determines what to do.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**